 Teaching your native tongue as a foreign language is one area where you have a distinct advantage in the job market.
 English, German and Spanish are languages in high demand.
-Getting employed in the French public education system is very difficult as specific French qualifications are usually required and the selection itself is made though complicated competition process (French nationality can be compulsory).
+Getting employed in the French public education system is very difficult as the selection itself is made through a complex and competitive process.

 However, there are many language schools and training agencies that readily employ foreigners.
 Some do not even require a teaching qualification (such as a TEFL for English), but this depends on the institution.
 Having a degree or qualification will give you an advantage.
 No qualification is required for private tuition.

 Teaching is not highly paid with rates varying widely.
 Private tuition is typically billed at €15-20/hour, but you have to take into account managing your students, scheduling and traveling time.
 Look at notice boards in language schools and universities for teaching opportunities, or have a look at our notice board in the job section.

 Seasonal agricultural jobs